 In general, governmental fund payables and accrued liabilities, once incurred, that are paid in full and in a timely manner from current financial resources, are reported as obligations of the funds.
 However, compensated absences that will be paid from governmental funds upon the occurrence of employee resignations and retirements are reported as a liability in the fund financial statements.
-The Center had no long-term obligations other than compensated absences and net pension liability at June 30, 2017 as disclosed in note 5.
+The Center had no long-term obligations other than compensated absences, net pension liability, and net OPEB liability at June 30, 2018 as disclosed in note 5.